The whole point of a battery backup siren is for it to continue to scream after the battery is disconnected.

 As regular readers know, sirens are more effective if they are hard to access but even if they are hidden they still need to work!

-I have decided it would be a good idea to put some of the different systems to a real world test and encourage others to do the same.
+I have decided it would be a good idea to put some of the different systems into a real-world test and encourage others to do the same.

 The test is simple.
 Arm the alarm and disconnect the battery and see how loud the siren is.
 If you can capture this on video then even better.
-Also a indication on installation date would be good.
+Also, an indication of the installation date would be good.